 18m and 30m represents two benchmark heights when prescribing building structure fire resistance requirement in terms of load bearing capacity.
 Following Table 4 of BS 9991, buildings both at less than 18m and less than 30m with sprinkler protection requires 60 minutes protection.
-However, there are several retail units and high fire risk rooms that defines a A3 and B2 risk profile in Block 1.
-According to Table 23 of BS 9991 these areas demands 90 minutes protection.
-Therefore, adopting 90 minutes protection is preferred and considered an enhancement to the holistic fire safety objective.
+However, buildings at this height would require 90 minutes protection under Approved Document B guidance.
+Furthermore, other block buildings (Block 1&3) over 18m on the same site adopts 90 minutes protection due to non-residential requirement from BS9999.
+Therefore, adopting 90 minutes protection for Block 2 is preferred and considered an enhancement to the holistic fire safety objective.

-The whole Block 1 will adopt 90 minutes protection to elements of structure.
+The whole Block 2 will adopt 90 minutes protection to elements of structure.
 Structure that only supports a roof does not need any specific fire resistance unless it also supports a fire resisting wall or rooftop plant.